-The 'Couldn't find any package by glob' error indicates that the apt package manager searched through all configured repositories and could not find any package matching the name you specified.
+The "Couldn't find any package by glob" error indicates that the apt package manager searched through all configured repositories and could not find any package matching the name you specified.
+Apt treats the argument as a name/glob pattern to look up in its package index, so when nothing matches you get this message.
 This can happen when the exact package doesn't exist, has been removed, is only available in a PPA you haven't added, or uses a different naming convention on your particular Linux distribution.
-The error is apt's way of telling you that the package name doesn't match anything in the available package database.
+The error is apt's way of telling you that the name doesn't match anything in the currently available package database.

-Run apt update to refresh the package database and ensure you have the latest information:
+Run apt update to refresh the package database so apt has the latest information about what is available:

 sudo apt updateThis fetches the latest package lists from all configured repositories.
-Without this step, apt might have outdated information about available packages.
+Without this step, apt may have outdated information and miss packages that are actually available — especially right after adding a new repository.

-Search for the package using apt-cache or apt search to find the exact name:
+Search for the package to find its exact name:

 apt-cache search package-name